teragrid/dgrid/docs/abci-cli.rst

 ::

-    abci-cli counter
+    asura-cli counter

-In another window, start the ``abci-cli console``:
+In another window, start the ``asura-cli console``:

 ::